-- (1)slush, standing water, mud, dust, sand, oil, rubber deposits and other contaminants shall be removed from the surface of runways in use as rapidly and completely as possible to minimize accumulation. - (2) Taxiways should be kept clear of slush, etc., to the extent necessary to enable aircraft to be taxied to and from an operational runway. - (3) Aprons should be kept clear of, slush, etc., to the extent necessary to enable aircraft to manoeuvre safely or, where appropriate, to be towed or pushed - (4) Whenever the clearance of, slush, etc., from the various parts of the movement area cannot be carried out simultaneously, the order of priority after the runway(s) in use should be set in consultation with the affected parties such as rescue and firefighting service - (5) Reserved - (6) Chemicals which may have harmful effects on aircraft or pavements, or chemicals which may have toxic effects on the aerodrome environment, shall not be used.

-Note: Information on the use of chemicals for aerodrome pavements is given in EAC 139-66

-(d) Runway pavement overlays:
+- (2) A t Taxiways should be kept clear of slush, dust,...etc,to the extent necessary to enable aircraft to be taxied to and from an operational runway. - (3) Aprons should be kept clear of slush, dust to the extent necessary to enable aircraft to manoeuvre safely or, where appropriate, to be towed or pushed. - (4) Whenever the clearance of slush, dust from the various parts of the movement area cannot be carried out simultaneously, the order of priority after the runway(s) in use should be set in consultation with the affected parties such as rescue and fire fighting service - (5) Chemicals which may have harmful effects on aircraft or pavements, or chemicals which may have toxic effects on the aerodrome environment, shall not be used.
+Note: Guidance on the use of chemicals for aerodrome pavements is given in EAC 139-19. - (d) Runway pavement overlays: